gvwilson/thirdbit/fiction/iffy/index.md

 ## Chapter 13

-They only got to deploy four of their home-made EMPs, but that was enough to get them to the top floor.
+They only had to deploy four of their home-made EMPs, but that was enough to get them to the top floor.
 They used the fifth to knock someone off-balance long enough for the sentry bot to knock der out of the way.